bampli/doc/docs/content/_index.md

 {{< /hint >}}

 {{< columns >}}
-The process hasn't a single-time-and-done behavior.
-The operations repeats endlessly for each product!
-Assets always enter a step, are processed for some time and follow to the next step.
-All steps work simultaneously, like a n-stroke engine.
+Every process step hasn't a single-time-and-done behavior.
+The operations in each step repeat endlessly for each product!
+Assets enter a step, are processed for some time and follow to the next step.
+All steps work simultaneously, similar to a n-stroke engine.

 The **Cyclo** adds a rule to the Deming’s process specification stating that "**The process consumes product from nature and transforms them into other products of nature**".